-A prime target area is along the north-south striking mafic/felsic volcanic contact that lies to the east of the Armstrong A deposit.
+A prime target area is along the north-south striking mafic/felsic volcanic contact that occurs to the east of the Armstrong A deposit.
 Although this contact represents a continuation of the Orvan Brook massive sulphide horizon, anomalous conductivity along the favourable horizon to the east of the Armstrong A deposit has been sparsely tested by only a few holes that date back to the 1950s.
-The occurrence of graphite in sedimentary rocks has deterred further drill testing, although graphite is also known to occur in the vicinity of the Orvan Brook deposit.
-In the area to the east of the Armstrong A deposit where the Orvan Brook horizon trends north-south, soil geochemical surveying is hindered by flat lying topography with wet or swampy conditions common and an abundance of beaver ponds.
-In order to further evaluate the VMS potential of this horizon, till geochemical and gravity surveys are proposed to discriminate conductive zones that may be attributed to massive sulphide mineralization, followed by testing favourable targets by trenching and/or diamond drilling.